hashicorp/terraform/website/source/docs/enterprise/runs/how-runs-execute.html.md

 ## Steps of Execution

 1. A set of Terraform configuration and directory of files is uploaded via Terraform Push or GitHub
-2. Atlas creates a version of the Terraform configuration and waits for the upload to complete.
+2. Terraform Enterprise creates a version of the Terraform configuration and waits for the upload to complete.
 At this point, the version will be visible in the UI even if the upload has not completed
 3. Once the upload finishes, Terraform Enterprise creates a run and queues a `terraform plan`